Understanding the Cultural Context of the Book of Romans — and Why It Still Speaks Today

 Romans 4:5 (ESV)

-“To the one who does not work but believes in him who justifies the ungodly, his faith is counted as righteousness.”
+“And to the one who does not work but believes in him who justifies the ungodly, his faith is counted as righteousness.”

 3. Unity Among Diverse Believers